Delaware Arson Defense Lawyers

 Delaware Arson Penalties

 Arson charges, along with all felony charges, carry very severe consequences.
-If you are found guilty, you will face hefty fines, possible jail or prison time, house arrest and parole.
+If you are found guilty, you will face hefty fines, possible jail or prison time, house arrest, and parole.
 An arson conviction will follow you around for years to come and will negatively impact many aspects of the life you currently enjoy.
-If convicted, being able to get and keep a job, your freedom and your reputation may cease to exist.
+If convicted, getting and keeping a job, your freedom and your reputation may cease to exist.

 You do not have to go through this alone.
 If you are seeking a felony lawyer in the Delaware area, the Law Offices of Murray, Phillips & Gay can help you.
 You have rights, and they need to be protected hence it being a wise move to retain an experienced State of Delaware Defense Attorney.

 Contact A Delaware Defense Attorney

 Contact a Delaware Defense Attorney to discuss your case; call 302-855-9300.
 You can also email a Delaware defense attorney.
 If you are looking for the best Arson Attorney in Delaware, the Attorneys at the Law Offices of Murray, Phillips & Gay will do everything in their power to protect your rights, your future, and your reputation.

-Ronald D. Phillips, Jr. and Julianne E. Murray also have extensive experience defending non-Delaware residents who have been charged with a crime in Delaware.
+Ronald D. Phillips, Jr. has extensive experience defending non-Delaware residents who have been charged with a crime in Delaware.